Page: (fri)FRI architecture, Next:

 If the -e clause appears either inside the rule file or on the command line, the remaining parameters are interpreted as data files to act upon.
 A file name of - stands for stdin.
 If no data files are listed, input is taken from stdin.

-The command specified in FRI syntax by the -e clause is executed in a loop until the end of file, copying one character from input to output every time the command fails.
+The command specified in FRI syntax by the -e clause is executed in a loop until the end of input, copying one character from input to output every time the command fails.
+This feature allows simple sed-like scripts to be specified on the command line itself.
 The command that succeeds may consume one or more or even all characters.

 If the -i option is present, each data file is overwritten in place; otherwise each file is acted upon in a sequence and its result catenated to stdout.